THIS is your number one question – and it has been here on my blog since the day I posted it.

-This post will step you from beginning to end.
-You should be prepared to import data to an existing table from Excel with confidence after reading this post.
-You can use SQL Developer to create a new table for your Excel data, but that will be covered in a subsequent post.
+You will be prepared to import data to an existing table from Excel with confidence after reading this post.
+Want to build a new table from Excel?
+We can do that, too.

 Warning: This post has a LOT of pictures.